How to Open a Business Bank Account in Switzerland

 Can a Foreigner Open a Business Bank Account in Switzerland?

 Yes, a foreigner can open a business bank account in Switzerland.
-However, not all banks in Switzerland accept non-resident companies.
-And, of the banks that do, most of them have difficult business and personal bank account opening requirements that need to be met.
+However, not all leading financial service companies including the largest banks in Switzerland accept non-resident companies.
+And, of the banks that do, most of them have a difficult time navigating the business onboarding requirements and even the onboarding requirements for personal banking in Switzerland.

 So, let’s take a closer look at the types of clients who can open business bank accounts in Switzerland.